 Stephen W. Smith has been a Professor of the Practice of African and African American Studies at Duke University since 2007.
 He holds a PhD in semiotics from Berlin’s Free University and graduated in anthropology at the Sorbonne (Panthéon) in Paris.
 The deputy editor of the foreign desk at Le Monde for five years and, previously, the Africa editor at Libération for twelve years, he had worked as a roving correspondent in West and Central Africa for Reuters news agency and Radio France International (RFI).
 He is the (co-)author of sixteen books, of country reports (Nigeria, Central African Republic) for the International Crisis Group, and a consultant for the UN and other international bodies.
 He has widely contributed to many publications and writes regularly for The London Review of Books.
 He also works for the film industry as a historical consultant and script writer.

-Aliko Songolo is a Professor Emeritus of African Cultural Studies and French, UW-Madison.
-His research and teaching interests lie primarily in Francophone literatures of Africa and the Caribbean, and Francophone cinemas of Africa and Québec.
-He has published a monograph (Aimé Césaire: une poétique de la découverte, 1985), two co-edited volumes (Twenty-five Years After Dakar and Fourah Bay: The Growth of African Literature, 1998 and Atlantic Cross-Currents/Transatlantiques, 2001), and was Associate Editor of the highly acclaimed five-volume New Encyclopedia of Africa (2008).
-He also edited special issues of two eminent journals in his field, French Review (1982) and Présence Francophone (2003), and published numerous articles.
+Aliko Songolo is a Professor Emeritus of French and of African Cultural Studies at University of Wisconsin-Madison.
+His research and teaching interests are in Francophone literatures of Africa and the Caribbean, and Francophone cinemas of Africa.
+He has published Aimé Césaire: une poétique de la découverte, two co-edited volumes, Twenty-five Years After Dakar and Fourah Bay: The Growth of African Literature, and Atlantic Cross-Currents/Transatlantiques, and was Associate Editor of the five-volume New Encyclopedia of Africa (2008).
+He also edited special issues of French Review and Présence Francophone, and published numerous articles in his fields of interest.
+His current research projects investigate the question of national cinema in Francophone Africa, and postcoloniality in the wake of the Négritude movement.
+He is the recipient of a Fulbright fellowship to study the encounter between African American writers and Francophone African writers in France, and a Camargo Foundation fellowship to work on a book project entitled “Aimé Césaire on Screen.”
+He has served as President of the African Literature Association twice and as President of the African Studies Association.

 Aili Mari Tripp